SKIP AHEAD TO

 - We recommend you are at your computer 10 minutes before you need to present.

 - Your computer must remain connected until after the presentation is complete.

-- We will have an AV technician in the classroom to control the cameras and troubleshoot anything that might come up in the classroom.
+- We will have an AV Specialist in the classroom to control the cameras and troubleshoot anything that might come up in the classroom.